amplify-edge/cdc-spec/README.md

 At the Flutter level you new up a Page and the Widgets and give each the Protobuf endpoint for Mutations and Queries and Subscriptions.
 Security is already modelled in the Genji DB, so you can also check if they are allowed to see data that the Protobuf represeents.

-## Data Migrations

-By storing all Write, Read and Change data in the Subsystem which itself is a DB that can be used via standard database SQL, you can write standard data migrations, and so ease the burden of keeping it all up to date.
-Your removing code in your middle tier that you have to maintain to be correct for the DB Schema.

 ## Reference systems